Blosc/blogsite/posts/ndim-reductions.rst

 Reducing with Blosc2
 --------------------

 Now let's create the Blosc2 array from the NumPy array.
 First, let's define the parameters for Blosc2: number of threads, compression levels, codecs, and chunk sizes.
-We will exercise different combinations of these parameters to evaluate the performance of Python-Blosc2 in reducing data in 3D arrays.
+We will exercise different combinations of these parameters (including no compression) to evaluate the performance of Python-Blosc2 in reducing data in 3D arrays.

 .. code-block:: python